DECENTfoundation/DECENT-Network/README.md

 Intro for new developers
 ------------------------

-This is a quick introduction to get new developers up to speed on Decent.
+This is a quick introduction to get new developers up to speed on DCore.

-Building Decent
+Building DCore
 ---------------

 ### Installing prerequisites in Linux